College of Management and Technology

 Dr. Sugarman has over 25 years of experience in the higher education, electronic publishing, and technology sectors.
 He co-designed the Global MBA Program for the Anahuac University Network in Mexico and held product and technology management positions at Lexis-Nexis, Disclosure, SkyTel as well as the National Academy of Sciences.

 Dr. Sugarman has been active in advising a variety of non-profit organizations focusing on education and online learning issues.
 Additionally, Dr. Sugarman led a team for the American Council of Education that defined standards for online learning in a Gates Foundation-funded project designed to create a more flexible pathway towards postsecondary education attainment for the more than 31 million non-traditional students who may have some college credit but no degree.

-Dr. Sugarman completed his Ph.D. in Education at Columbia University, his MBA in Market Research at Pace University, and his BA in Psychology at University of Rochester.
+Dr. Sugarman completed his Ph.D. in Higher Education at Columbia University where his research focused on the commercialization of faculty-developed technology.
+Dr. Sugarman also received his MPhil in Higher Education from Columbia University, his Ed.M. in Higher Education from Teachers College Columbia University, his MBA in Market Research from Pace University, and his BA in Psychology from University of Rochester.